heygrady/react-redux-notes/readme.md

 *Note:* Everything we're showing here is from the [Todo example in the Redux manual](http://redux.js.org/docs/basics/ExampleTodoList.html)... although slightly rewritten to show how experienced developers apply those core concepts.
 You'll be less confused if you've studied that tutorial.

+#### Key ideas
+1. **Components should be simple templates** - A component uses React
+2. **Containers connect a component to the store** - A container uses React-Redux
+3. **The Store is immutable by convention** - The store is Redux
+4. **Modules control specific parts of the store** - A module is where you'll interact with middleware

 ## Components should be simple templates
 A dumb component is essentially a plain template.
 The code below should look familiar from the [`components/Link.js`](http://redux.js.org/docs/basics/ExampleTodoList.html#-components-link-js) file in the classic [React-Redux Todo example](https://github.com/reactjs/redux/tree/master/examples/todos).
 The redux manual calls it a [presentational component](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components) because all it does is render itself.
 It doesn't concern itself with were a variable came from.